 6. Cobs are easy — well, relatively, they’re still equines after all.
 You can leave them out all year round — they probably won’t even need a rug.
 No fancy feeds required.

-7. They might not take you round Badminton, but they’ll sure as hell give you a great ride out round your local bridleways.
+7. Not every one of them might take you round Badminton, but they’ll sure as hell give you a great ride out round your local bridleways.
 They’re the original go-to horse.

 Like this?
 You might also enjoy reading these: